wp-plugins/divup-content/readme.txt

 Client friendly way to separate your WordPress post or page content into divs with (optional) **custom CSS classes and ids**.
 Adding the shortcode **[divup]** in between some content will split the content into 2 **separate divs**.

 You can enter as many [divup] shortcodes to a post or page as you like.
 Great for creating **columns** of content for magazine style websites while keeping shortcode markup to an absolute minimum.
-DivUp Content never uses inline styles, but it does automatically give divs fiendishly clever classes like first, last, div-1, div-2, div-3, and div-odd, div-even, mul-3, mul-4 (multiple of 3,4 etc).
+DivUp Content never uses inline styles, but it does automatically give divs fiendishly clever classes like first, last, div-1, div-2, div-3, and div-odd, div-even, mul-3, mul-4 (multiple of 1,2,3,4 etc).

 Adding 'multiple of' classes to divs is a unique feature of DivUp Content that makes **grid layouts with multiple rows** a breeze.

-= Example CSS =
+= 3 Column Example CSS =

 The CSS for a **3 column layout** (with 2 or more rows) in a 640px content area could be: